svyas23/cross-view-action/README.txt

-Multi-view Action Recognition using Cross-view Video Prediction
+# Multi-view Action Recognition using Cross-view Video Prediction, ECCV 2020

 Will be available soon!